gantry/docs/pages/01.gantry5/05.tutorials/07.customize-the-error-page/docs.md

     twig: true
 ---

-The **Error** page is considered a **System Page** in Gantry5, and editing it to meet your needs is as easy as switching Configurations in the **Gantry Administrator**.
+The **Error** page is considered a **System Page** in Gantry 5, and editing it to meet your needs is as easy as switching Configurations in the **Gantry Administrator**.

 You don't have to create a separate **Error** Configuration.
 It's actually included in the core of Gantry with its own **layout**, **settings**, and **styles** options.

 {% set tab1 %}

-The first step to customizing this page is to access the Gantry administrator by navigating to **Admin > Extensions > Template Manager** and selecting your active Gantry5 template.
+The first step to customizing this page is to access the Gantry administrator by navigating to **Admin > Extensions > Template Manager** and selecting your active Gantry 5 template.
 This will take you to the Gantry Administrator.

 ![Error Page](errorpage_1.png) {.border .shadow}